Kirbologist/Raman-Scattering-Code-Conversion/README.md

 ### Running `StoreGLquadrature` script

 Run the command `make utils` to compile the binary, then execute the file `store_GL_quadrature`.
 Running this will calculate and store Gauss-Legendre quadrature Eigen::Arrays for some values of `N_theta` as raw binary files in the `data/` directory.
 These will be calculated for the one or two calculation types given in `config.txt`.
 This allows these quadratures to just be looked up in the future, instead of being calculated from scratch.
 Unfortunately, since the data is stored as raw binary, this makes it rather unsafe to use.
 Therefore, it's highly recommended to re-calculate this data when using the code on a different machine.
-There are also problems reading quadratures that were calculated for the custom type (i.e. `RamanFloat`).
+There are also problems reading quadratures that were calculated for the custom type (i.e. `RamanFloat`), as such, storing quadratures of that type is disabled.
 More details are given in the source code in `smarties_aux.hpp`.

 ## Reading the code